-- Will submit its analysis of disproportionality data for the 2017-2018 school year to the Department once those data are available. - Will implement, consistent with the plan submitted in KDE's waiver request, system improvements and will monitor future administrations of the AA-AAAS to avoid exceeding the 1.0 percent cap.
+- universal design) and will address any subgroup disproportionality in the percentage of students taking an AA-AAAS. - Will implement, consistent with the plan submitted in KDE's waiver request, system improvements and will monitor future administrations of the AA-AAAS to avoid exceeding the 1.0 percent cap.

-I note that Kentucky made progress in reducing the percentage of students taking an AA-AAAS in mathematics but not in reading/language arts or science.
-I am granting this extension despite the fact that Kentucky has yet to demonstrate progress in reducing the percentage of students taking an AA-AAAS in each subject.
-Given the significant work underway, I expect to see the results of these efforts in the 2018-2019 school year and beyond.
-Beginning next year, any request for an extension of this waiver will be contingent on both continued progress implementing your plan and progress in reducing the percentage of students taking the AA-AAAS.
+I note that Kentucky made progress in reducing the percentage of students taking an AA-AAAS in reading/language arts and mathematics but not science.
+I am granting this extension despite the fact that Kentucky has yet to demonstrate progress in reducing the percentage of students taking an AA-AAAS in science.
+Given the significant work underway, I expect to see the results of these efforts in the 2019-2020 school year and beyond.
+Any future requests for an extension of this waiver will be contingent on both continued progress implementing your plan and progress in reducing the percentage of students taking the AA-AAAS in all tested subjects.